 The Customer segmentation work currently underway will support development of new, super targeted integrated marketing and outreach plans outlining multiple delivery channels that target customers based on their needs.

 IOUs will examine opportunities in the “MUSH” segments (municipalities, universities, colleges, schools and hospitals) for focused offerings in conjunction with all the segmentation plans being deployed.
+Approximately 13% of SoCalGas’ EE Portfolio incentive budget has historically gone to the MUSH markets, which have historically generated 9% of the natural gas (therm) savings.
+These percentages are expected to increase within the 2013-2014 due to the additional focus on MUSH markets, especially within the hard to reach small and medium business customers, and additional third party, local and regional government partnerships serving the MUSH markets as a result of new third party solicitations.

 Closer coordination with third parties, government partnerships, core programs, and other delivery channels will optimize portfolio performance.